Bobby Coleman: Life and career

-Bobby Coleman was born Robert Moorhouse Coleman III on May 5, 1997 in Los Angeles, California, the son of Doris (née Berg) and Robert Moorhouse Coleman Jr. He is the younger brother of actress Holliston Coleman, and lives with his family in the Los Angeles area.
+Bobby Coleman was born Robert Moorhouse Coleman III on May 5, 1997 in Los Angeles, California, the son of Doris (née Berg) and Robert Moorhouse Coleman Jr. He is the younger brother of actress Holliston Coleman.

-Coleman began acting at the age of five in commercials, and has since appeared in several film and television productions.
-He had brief appearances in a number of series such as Medium and JAG, before moving into film roles.
-He appeared in the feature films Must Love Dogs and Friends with Money, and also had a recurring role in the television series Surface, before taking leading roles in the films Glass House: The Good Mother and Take.
-He played the title lead role in the film Martian Child, his second role alongside John Cusack and is set to appear with his sister in Proving Ground: From the Adventures of Captain Redlocks, in which he will play the younger brother of his real-life sister.
-They are both set to star together again in the science-fiction adventure film, Robosapien: Rebooted.
+Coleman began acting at the age of five, appearing in commercials before going on to work in film and television.
+He briefly appeared in television series Medium and JAG before moving into film roles.
+He appeared in the feature films Must Love Dogs and Friends with Money, and had a recurring role in the television series Surface.
+Coleman later appeared in leading roles in the films Glass House: The Good Mother and Take.

+He played the title lead role in the film Martian Child, his second role alongside John Cusack.
+He and his real-life sister appeared together in the science-fiction adventure film, Robosapien: Rebooted.
 He appeared in the 2010 film The Last Song as Jonah Miller, the younger brother of Miley Cyrus's character.